Table of Contents

 Since toadstools can leave spores in your lawn, pulling them out may not remove them entirely.
 If you want to completely eradicate the issue, you can dig them out and start again.

 To do this, dig up the patch of soil at the problem site.
-You’ll need to dig down at least 20 inches deep and around 25 inches wide to reach the spores.
+You’ll need to dig down at least 30 cm deep and around 50 cm wide to catch all the spores.
 Once removed, replace the soil and plant new grass seeds.

 4. Wait Them Out

 Toadstools have a short lifespan.
-If you leave them alone, they should break down naturally and go away by themselves in around a week.
+If you leave them alone, they should break down naturally and go away by themselves – this can happen in as little as a week.

 How to Prevent Toadstools from Returning – 3 Top Tips